Documentation Index

 npm install --save-dev supertest

-// app.js (export app without listening)
+// app.js (export app without listening -- this is the critical pattern)

 const express = require('express');